Weighing scale: Domestic weighing scales

 A mechanical bathroom scale.
 Pressure on the internal springs rotates a disc displaying the user's weight in pounds.

 Electronic digital scales display weight as a number, usually on a liquid crystal display (LCD).
 They are versatile because they may perform calculations on the measurement and transmit it to other digital devices.
 On a digital scale, the force of the weight causes a spring to deform, and the amount of deformation is measured by one or more transducers called strain gauges.
 A strain gauge is a conductor whose electrical resistance changes when its length changes.
 Strain gauges have limited capacity and larger digital scales may use a hydraulic transducer called a load cell instead.
 A voltage is applied to the device, and the weight causes the current through it to change.
 The current is converted to a digital number by an analog-to-digital converter, translated by digital logic to the correct units, and displayed on the display.
 Usually, the device is run by a microprocessor chip.

 Digital bathroom scale

 A digital bathroom scale is a scale on the floor which a person stands on.
-The weight is shown on an LED or LCD display.
+The weight is shown on a digital display.
 The digital electronics may do more than just display weight, it may calculate body fat, BMI, lean mass, muscle mass, and water ratio.
 Some modern bathroom scales are wirelessly or cellularly connected and have features like smartphone integration, cloud storage, and fitness tracking.
 They are usually powered by a button cell, or battery of AA or AAA size.